Neonnaut/discord-wordle-clone/README.md

 - Jonah Lawrence's help cog has been added as a cog, with some small formatting changes
 - The embeds have been reworded in some small ways
 - The emoji images have been directly added to this fork
-- The yellow letters have been changed to a darker shade of yellow (easier on my eyes)
+- The yellow letters have been changed to a darker shade of yellow (easier to read)
 - `codes-for-getting-emojs.txt` has been added for easily getting the emoji codes from your server(s)
-- The dict-popular word list has had 13 U.S. American spellings with -or purged from the popular word list
+- The dict-popular word list has had 13 U.S. American spellings with "-or" removed from the popular word list
-- The dict-popular word list has had 1 U.S. American spelling "fiber" purged from the popular word list
+- The dict-popular word list has had 1 U.S. American spelling "fiber" removed from the popular word list
-- The dict-popular word list has had 2 colloquial U.S. American words "gator" and "senor" purged from the popular word list
+- The dict-popular word list has had 1 colloquial U.S. American word "senor" removed from the popular word list
-- The dict-sowpods word list has had the colloquial Australian word "texta" added to it

 ## Setup